ktorch/ktorch/docs/tensors.rst

    | Create a tensor given mode, size  and optional parameter attribute(s).

    :param sym mode: one of ```zeros``, ```ones``, ```empty``
-   :param longs size: scalar/list specifiying size of array
+   :param long size: scalar/list specifiying size of array
    :param sym options: one or more symbols for device, data type, layout, gradients, e.g. ```cuda`` or ```cuda:0`` ```long`` ```grad``
    :return: An :ref:`api-pointer <pointers>` to the allocated tensor

 .. function:: ptr:tensor(mode;in-tensor)
 .. function:: ptr:tensor(mode;in-tensor;options)

    | Create a tensor given mode and input tensor whose size will be used to create new tensor, along with optional tensor attribute(s).

-   :param sym mode: one of ```zeros``, ```ones``, ```empty``
-   :param longs size: scalar/list specifiying size of array
+Similar to PyTorch creation functions, e.g. `torch.ones_like <https://pytorch.org/docs/stable/torch.html#torch.ones_like>_.

+   :param sym mode: one of ```zeros``, ```ones``, ```empty`` :param :ref:`api-pointer <pointers>` in-tensor: pointer to pre-allocated tensor, size will determine size of newly created tensor.
+Device, data type and layout also default to those of the input tensor but will be overwritten by explicit options given in last argument.
    :param sym options: one or more symbols for device, data type, layout, gradients, e.g. ```cuda`` or ```cuda:0`` ```long`` ```grad``
    :return: An :ref:`api-pointer <pointers>` to the allocated tensor

 .. function:: tensor(mode;size;out-tensor)
    :param sym mode: one of ```zeros``, ```ones``, ```empty``
-   :param longs size: scalar/list specifiying size of array :param :ref:`api-pointer <pointers>` out-tensor: output tensor
+   :param long size: scalar/list specifiying size of array :param :ref:`api-pointer <pointers>` out-tensor: output tensor
    :return: null return, resets values according to size given and attributes of the output tensor